henryduong123/Assignment1/readme.md

 # **LEVER**
 ### The Lineage Editing and Validation tool

 LEVER is a MATLAB tool for cell segmentation, tracking and lineaging.
 By default LEVER tries to identify neural stem cells in phase contrast images.
 However, the segmentation and tracking algorithms can be extended to identify other cell types using different image modalities.
-Additional information on extending LEVER can be found in the bioimage/LEVER [wiki](https://git-bioimage.coe.drexel.edu/opensource/lever/wikis/home).
+Additional information on extending LEVER can be found in the LEVER [wiki](https://git-bioimage.coe.drexel.edu/opensource/lever/wikis/home).

 #### Related Publications
 LEVER has been applied to the analysis of thousands of neural progentior cells (NPC) across hundreds of clones.
 The NPC analysis results along with a discussion of our LEVER algorithms and CloneView web visualization tool was published in Stem Cell Reports.